Title: Behavioral Indicators of Non-Disclosure and Absence of Margin Consent under FinSA

 Factual Background

-In 2021, during a period of personal and professional burnout, I transferred the lifetime of my earnings intended to provide generational financial security for my family to Nexo’s platform.
-I did so based on its public representations as a secure, interest-bearing service located in Switzerland, backed by compliance, insured custody, and banking-style protections.
+In 2021, during a period of personal and professional burnout, I transferred the lifetime of my earnings intended to provide generational financial security for my family to Nexo’s platform based on its public representations as a compliant, interest-bearing, Swiss-based custodial service.
+At no point was margin exposure disclosed or inferable from the onboarding process.

 At no point was I informed that my account operated as a margin-based structure.
 No loan-to-value ratio, margin threshold, or credit risk disclosure was provided before or after funding the account.